LDN – Low Dose Naltrexone

 It certainly has been!
 Even the book Hashimoto’s: Taming the Beast mentions it a lot.

-Because LDN can modulate and balance out an over-reactive immune system, there are many Hashimoto’s patients who report that Low Dose Naltrexone was the reason their stubborn antibodies came down.
+Because LDN can modulate and balance out an over-reactive immune system, there are many Hashimoto’s patients who report it was the reason their stubborn antibodies came down.
 This success is also true for those with Hashitoxicosis–the combination of Hashi’s and Graves (TPO) antibodies.

 LDN has also become known as potentially beneficial for those with cancer, MS (Multiple Sclerosis), Crohn’s, Lupus, as well as HIV/AIDS and central nervous system disorders.
 Besides improving endorphin production which can be the cause of many disease, low dose naltrexone can also help reduce inflammation.
-It can also decrease the contraction of the muscles in your GI tract, thus improving healing, says literature.
+LDN can also decrease the contraction of the muscles in your GI tract, especially after opioid use, thus improving healing, says literature.
 It has also shown to reduce the pain of Rheumatoid Arthritis!

 How do autoimmune thyroid patients use LDN?